 No, we won’t be here forever, the kids will eventually want their own space and stop beings so clingy (I LOVE every moment of their clinginess!), I have always wanted a little sun room for painting, James and I both have the passion to build more alternative dwellings… Tiny is a stepping stone for us to make our life better, that is OUR point.
 The fact that our house is an asset that pays us back instead of a liability, taking money every month is just the cherry on top!

 Our next goals and more of the reasons we are planning to continue living tiny are:

-- Our kids need US, not things, not trips, not anything but us and our attention, I want them to have that.
-When they are ready to explore the world more and be exposed to other situations we will put them in those situations, right now, they want to know they have security in their family, parents that love them, time to do silly things like spend 30 minutes at the park practicing going up and down curbs… our tiny house and lack of a mortgage provides that time for us to give them just that.
+- Our kids need US, not things, not trips.
+Not anything but us and our attention.
+I want them to have that.
+We will put them in situations when they are ready to explore the world more.
+Be exposed to other situations.
+Right now, they want to know they have security in their family, parents that love them, time to do silly things like spend 30 minutes at the park practicing going up and down curbs… our tiny house and lack of a mortgage provides that time for us to give them just that.

-- We would like to be location independent and not be tied to one spot via a standard job so that we can travel the world with our kids and expose them to different lifestyles an cultures.
+- We would like to be location independent.
+Not tied to one spot via a job or financial ties.
+We hope to travel the world with our kids and expose them to different lifestyles an cultures.

 In the words of Dave Ramsey “If you want to live like no one else, you have to live like no one else”.
 This lifestyle is not hard but building it takes effort and intention, if I had not started when I did I don’t know that I would have the gumption or the time to dedicate to it now.
 I am grateful and lucky to have followed my gut when I did because it really is opening the doors to the life that we want to live.
 We are not fitting our life into this little box nor are we ‘missing the point’!
 This little box [I may officially have a name for my house!] is helping us to build the life we want.
 Tiny houses can open possibilities to live the life YOU want to live.
 THAT is ‘the point’, to do what YOU want.